Women's eight, four and pair featuring Cavalier rowers all earn gold

 Once at varsity level, it did not take long for Sauer to build Virginia into a national powerhouse.
 The Cavaliers finished fourth at the inaugural NCAA regatta in 1997 and have finished as the runner-up on three occasions (1999, 2005 and 2007).
 Virginia is one of just seven schools to claim the NCAA Championship (Brown, California, Harvard, Ohio State, Stanford and Washington are the others) and one of four schools to compete in at least 17 NCAA Women's Rowing Championships.
 At each of those 17 appearances, the Cavaliers have not finished any lower than seventh.

-In addition to NCAA success, the Cavaliers' Varsity Eight has been the top collegiate crew in the Championship Eights at the Head of the Charles four of the past five years and was the top overall crew at the 2012 regatta.
+In addition to NCAA success, the Cavaliers' Varsity Eight has been the top collegiate crew in the Championship Eights at the Head of the Charles four of the past six years and was the top overall crew at the 2012 regatta.

 Also in the summer of 2008, former UVA rowers tasted the ultimate success as Lindsay Shoop (Class of 2004) and Melanie Kok (Class of 2007) earned medals at the Olympics in Beijing, China.
 Shoop won gold with the U.S. women's eight, while Kok was a bronze medalist with the Canadian lightweight double.